ExpressOwl/ExpressOwl/README.md

 - 👋 Hi, my name is Sean, or just @ExpressOwl,
-- 👀 I’m interested in becoming a Junior Front End Developer
 - 🌱 I’m currently using HTML, CSS, Javascript, ReactJS, AstroJS and TailwindCSS.
 - 🔮 I'm currently picking making side projects and job seeking for a Junior Front End Role.
 - 📫 Reach me on [Linkedin](https://www.linkedin.com/in/seansew/) if you are interested!